Beginners Guide to the Metaverse

 Over the coming months you’ll see multiple definitions of what “the metaverse” will be.
 This is to be expected – it’s new, and pioneering companies are still exploring it themselves.
 However, tangible results are starting to surface, so we can begin to see what it could look like.

-Let’s unpack the fundamentals together – right here, right now.
+Let’s unpack the fundamentals together in our beginners guide to the metaverse – right here, right now.

 What is the Metaverse?